xgreenrx-star/pwdongle/BLE_USAGE.md

 - **RETRIEVEPW** - Get stored passwords (requires auth)
 - **CHANGELOGIN** - Change 4-digit login code

+Tip: SD Text Typing
+- You can type text files from microSD without BLE.
+At boot, enter code `5550` to open the file-number screen.
+It shows a two-column list of up to 15 `.txt` files (e.g., `0001.txt`).
+Enter the 4-digit number to type that file over USB HID.

 ### Example Session
 ```
 > HELP